Spain awaits next move by ousted Catalan leader from Belgium

 Credit rating agency Fitch late on Monday said the escalation of tensions in Catalonia significantly worsened the outlook for Spain’s economic growth and could prompt negative action on the country’s rating.

+“It’s a farcical and completely ridiculous situation,” said Ernesto Hernandez Busto, a 42-year-old editor.
+“This extreme nationalism, this separatism, has taken Catalonia to the most absurd situation and the worst inconvenience we have had in the last 40 years.”

-Additional reporting by Paul Day and Sonya Dowsett
+Additional reporting by Paul Day and Sonya Dowsett in Madrid, Lucasta Bath and Clement Rossignol in Belgium; Editing by Janet Lawrence